Hi there!

 ð You will sail right by a cruise ship if you take the seabus ferry from downtown!

-If it’s not a cruise day, then you can walk off the seabus and head for the bus stop that’s right there to catch a bus to a worthy North Vancouver spot like Capilano Suspension Bridge, Grouse Mountain, or Lynn Canyon Park!
+If it’s not a cruise day for you, then you can walk off the seabus and head for the bus stop that’s right there to catch a bus to a worthy North Vancouver spot like Capilano Suspension Bridge, Grouse Mountain, or Lynn Canyon Park!
 (Use google maps to navigate! example)

 ð Luggage on the seabus no problem!
 I was staying in North Vancouver for a few nights and I took a seabus to get to and from downtown with luggage.
 (Bikes are also no problem.)